Going for gold is the 3,000-year-old investment strategy. So is it the right choice for investors in Ireland?

 Using a fund makes sense for most people

 The easiest way to invest in gold is via a gold fund.
-Such funds hold physical gold bars in secure vaults, and allocate some of that gold to you as an investor (typically using and exchange traded certificate).
+Such funds hold physical gold bars in secure vaults, and allocate some of that gold to you as an investor (typically using an exchange traded certificate from a reputable fund provider).

 The value of your investment is directly connected to the price of gold, and is underpinned by the fund’s direct ownership of the yellow stuff.